Clarity-Digital-Twin/SeizureTransformer/NEDC_INTEGRATION_PLAN.md

 ### Validation Requirements
 - Native scorer MUST produce identical TAES metrics as NEDC v6.0.0
-- Test on full dev set (1832 files)
+- Validate on representative fixtures and the dev split used for sweeps
-- Metrics must match to 2 decimal places
+- Metrics must match to within 0.1 (percentage points) for sensitivity and FA/24h
-- Both pipelines must achieve same FA/24h with same parameters
+- Both backends must yield the same FA/24h at the same operating point

 ## Common Issues